-Ans. (i) He was an uncultured man.

-- (e) Select the option that least reflects the meaning of the word 'melodramatic' as used in the extract. - (i) She tapped her feet with a melodramatic look at the sky. - (ii) Father flung the door open with a melodramatic flourish. - (iii) She is known for her comic melodramatic roles on stage. - (iv) The chef smashed the pots and pans in a melodramatic way. - Ans. (i) She tapped her feet with a melodramatic look at the sky. - 2.
-Gerrard: Tonight I'm expecting trouble.
+- (iv) He was being disrespectful. - Ans. (iv) He was being disrespectful. - (e) Select the option that least reflects the meaning of the word 'melodramatic' as used in the extract. - (i) She tapped her feet with a melodramatic look at the sky. - (ii) Father flung the door open with a melodramatic flourish. - (iii) She is known for her comic melodramatic roles on stage. - (iv) The chef smashed the pots and pans in a melodramatic way. - Ans. (i) She tapped her feet with a melodramatic look at the sky. - Gerrard: Tonight I'm expecting trouble.
 My bag's packed ready to clear off.
 There it is.
 Intruder: It's a bag all right and this is a gun all right.
-What's all this? - (a) Which of the following tells us what 'trouble' Gerrard was expecting? - (i) One of his enemies to come and kill him. - (ii) The police to arrive any moment to arrest him. - (iii) A shootout with another gang member. - (iv) A trap laid on the way for him to be caught. - Ans. (ii) The police to arrive any moment to arrest him. - (b) What skills of his profession did Gerrard use in order to save his life? - Ans.
+What's all this? - (a) Which of the following tells us what 'trouble' Gerrard was expecting? - (i) One of his enemies to come and kill him. - (ii) The police to arrive any moment to arrest him. - $\ensuremath{\text{(iii)}}\xspace$ A shootout with another gang member. - (iv) A trap laid on the way for him to be caught. - Ans. (ii) The police to arrive any moment to arrest him. - (b) What skills of his profession did Gerrard use in order to save his life? - Ans.
 As a playwright, Gerrard had a fertile imagination, which he used to build a credible story.
-His experience in theatre had honed his acting skills, and he also used it to make his narrative more convincing.

-(c) Fill in the blank with one word only.
+His experience in theatre had honed his acting skills, and he also used it to make his narrative more convincing. - (c) Fill in the blank with one word only.

-When Gerrard suddenly showed impatience

-and confidence, the intruder would have felt
+When Gerrard suddenly showed impatience and confidence, the intruder would have felt